burke1791/node-rdbms/src/notes.md

 The database file consists of one or more pages, which have a minimum size of 512 chars and increasing by powers of 2.
 All pages in the file are the same size.

-## Database Header

-The DB header exists only on the first page in the database file and contains the following information:
-  - Header size (4 chars) - number of characters the DB header takes up, including the header size chunk
-  - Page size (2 chars) - represented as the exponent in a power of 2 calculation.
-Min: 09 | Max: 13

 ## Page Types

 There are two page types in a database file: